 Suggested by Jacquie from Flashpacking Family

-The Château de Chanteloup campsite is located near the little town of Sillé-le-Philippe in the Pays-de-la-Loire region, 17km north-east of Le Mans.
+The Château de Chanteloup campsite is located near the little town of Sillé-le-Philippe in the Pays-de-la-Loire region, 17km north-east of Le Mans, and is the most idyllic of the family campsites in France recommended here.

 It is part of the Les Castels campsites association which is known for their beautiful campsites in the grounds of French châteaux with family-friendly facilities.
 It offers pitches for tents and motorhomes with EHU as well as a few glamping tents and apartments.